Bearing False Witness

 6 And now, I, Moroni, would speak somewhat concerning these things; I would show unto the world that faith is things which are hoped for and not seen; wherefore, dispute not because ye see not, for ye receive no witness until after the trial of your faith.

 As we’ll explore later on, experimenting upon the word is our own personal journey of learning truth.
 We cannot make a declaration of our convictions if we have not yet obtained that witness ourselves.
-It is only when we have gained that knowledge for ourselves that we are then capable of opening our mouth and our “tongue be loosed.”
+It is only when we have gained that knowledge for ourselves that we are then capable of opening our mouths and our “tongue be loosed.”
 That is when the Spirit and power of God convey truth to the hearts and minds of those who hear.

-Anti-Christ philosphy
+Anti-Christ philosophy

 The Book of Mormon truly is a tool for our day to help us discern between true and false doctrine.
-In the 30th chapter of Alma, we read the story of an Anti-Christ named Korihor.
+In the 30th chapter of Alma, we read the story of an anti-Christ named Korihor.
 Since there was no law against sharing any belief, he taught against the doctrine of Christ and that there would be no Savior nor an atonement.
 He was eventually brought before the chief judge and the court.
 After much reviling from Korihor, Alma struck him dumb as a sign that he had sinned against God and the greater light.
 What’s fascinating about this story is Korihor’s response: (Alam 30:53)

 53 But behold, the devil hath deceived me; for he appeared unto me in the form of an angel, and said unto me: Go and reclaim this people, for they have all gone astray after an unknown God.
 And he said unto me: There is no God; yea, and he taught me that which I should say.
 And I have taught his words; and I taught them because they were pleasing unto the carnal mind; and I taught them, even until I had much success, insomuch that I verily believed that they were true; and for this cause I withstood the truth, even until I have brought this great curse upon me.